LibreBooking/docker/USAGE.md

 docker-compose up --detach
 ```

 ## Internet setup
-This setup is an extension of the simple setup and is meant to provide full internet access.
+This setup is an extension of the simple setup and includes the [automated nginx reverse proxy](https://github.com/nginx-proxy/nginx-proxy) with its [automated letsencrypt companion](https://github.com/nginx-proxy/acme-companion).
 This setup can be adapted to handle Docker secrets as well.

+Create a `docker-compose.yml` file from the following sample and adapt it to your needs and standards:

 ```
 version: "3.7"